 Students majoring in Agricultural Engineering are also required to have at least 650 hours experience in some phase of agricultural engineering work approved by the Agricultural and Biosystems Engineering Department.
-No summer work or practical experience requirements need be met in the case of students registered in other Majors.

-3.9 Language Requirement for Professions
+4.9 Language Requirement for Professions

 Quebec law requires that candidates seeking admission to provincially-recognized Quebec professional corporations possess a working knowledge of the French language, i.e. be able to communicate verbally and in writing in that language.
-Agrologists, Chemists, Dietitians, and Engineers are among those within this group.
+Agrologists, Chemists, Dietitians, and Engineers are among those within this

-The Faculty offers the following courses to assist students in acquiring a satisfactory level of proficiency in French: 354-306A Français Fonctionnel-Option Diététique et Nutrition and 354-307A Français Fonctionnel-Option Agriculture.
+The Faculty offers the following courses to assist students in acquiring a satisfactory level of proficiency in French: 354-306A Français fonctionnel - aliments et nutrition and 354-307A Français fonctionnel - agriculture.

-for additional information see the General University Information section of this Calendar.
+For additional information see the General University Information section 10.1 on page 29.

-3.10 Academic Advisers
+4.10 Academic Advisers